afarooqui98/gem5_GUI/docs/blog_post.md

 On the left side lies the **catalog view** as well as the **attribute view**.

 The former is used to select a SimObject, and the latter will be used to configure a selected SimObject.
 The majority of the screen is populated by the **canvas**.
 This is where most of the user interaction will occur, and where users will build their system.
 The menu bar contains multiple convenience functions typical to GUI software, from copy-pasting to file saving, but there are also tabs for **debugging** , **running** , and **importing**.
-These are key functions of the GUI that work in tandem with gem5 to provide the users with the ability to check their system configuration, import both ui objects and configured subclasses, and instantiate their systems.
+These are key functions of the GUI that work in tandem with gem5 to provide the users with the ability to check their system configuration, import both UI objects and configured subclasses, and instantiate their systems.
 Underneath the top menu is a button that allows the user to draw ports between objects

 ### Catalog View
 **![](https://lh5.googleusercontent.com/iv-iXWbl-zvDkwHlkJ9Adlp4xjj-vP9g_kb4yZYRMtSTrtOUnrlsVTdY73JieBOCWHBDno7JHm0YxuohtawUyQ5tb1EjewX45XU6Q5Z8NOC8WoIYGeZECXX4tcqR5dfbEmMt7Hp6 )**

 The catalog holds all the available SimObjects.
-Users can maneuver the tree view by specific category or search for an object at the top search bar.
+Users can maneuver the tree view by a specific category or search for an object at the top search bar.
 Double clicking an object places what we call a SymObject on the canvas.
 This is a GUI representation of an m5 SimObject that allows a user to interact with it in a tactile way.

 ### Attribute Table